-which will require all users to attend the venue already prepared for activity they are undertaking.
-All activities will be bookable only, therefore reducing existing capacities and limiting access.
-Children (0-16) As above Initially there will be no changing facilities available which will require all users to attend the venue already prepared for activity they are undertaking.
-All activities will be bookable only, therefore reducing existing capacities and limiting access.
-As above MARRIAGE & CIVIL PARTNERSHIP Women N/A N/A N/A Men N/A N/A N/A Lesbians N/A N/A N/A Gay Men N/A N/A N/A PREGNANCY & MATERNITY Women Positive health benefits for participants and potential positive mental health benefits - particularly for those experiencing social isolation during lockdown Pregnant women will be advised to follow public Initially there will be no changing facilities available which will require all users to attend the venue already prepared for activity they are undertaking.
-All activities will be bookable only, therefore reducing existing capacities and limiting access.
-Pregnant women may feel Glasgow Club will allow booking via telephone as well as on-line to ensure that those without internet access or devices with which to make online bookings are able to access leisure activities.
-There will be no hiring of equipment for health and safety reasons and this may affect those who cannot afford to possess their own.
+venue already prepared for the

+activity they are undertaking.

+All activities must be booked

+and paid for in advance.

+Capacities will be reduced and

+access may be limited.

+As above As above As above

+Swimming lessons will not be

+Children (0-16) available until further notice

+which may impact on learners.

+N1/A

+MARRIAGE & CIVIL Women N/A N/A N/A

+PARTNERSHIP VVOIDEN

+Maria N/A N/A N/A

+Men

+Lesbians N/A N/A N/A

+Lespians

+Gay Men N/A N/A N/A

+PREGNANCY & Positive health benefits Initially changing facilities will Glasgow Club will allow booking via

+MATERNITY for participants and not be available to those telephone as well as on-line (Glasgow

+potential positive mental attending the gym and/or Club App and website) to ensure that

+health benefits - exercise classes.
+Customers those without internet access or

+particularly for those will be required to attend the devices with which to make online

+Women experiencing social venue already prepared for the bookings are able to access leisure

+women isolation during lockdown. activity they are undertaking. activities.

+All activities must be booked There will be no hiring of equipment for

+Pregnant women will be and paid for in advance. health and safety reasons and this may

+advised to follow public affect those who cannot afford to

+health guidance on Capacities will be reduced and possess their own.

-health guidance on social distancing particularly vulnerable to the COVID 19 virus and may not wish to return to using leisure facilities.
+social distancing. access may be limited.
+Pregnant women may feel particularly vulnerable to the COVID 19 virus and may not wish to return to using leisure facilities.
 Clear customer communications will be made available allowing women to make an informed decision on returning.
 In addition, the strict health and safety protocols being introduced may help to give these customers confidence in returning.
-Contact tracing protocols will be in place and customers and user groups (Lead Member) will be required to provide/collect contact data in accordance with the Scottish Governments Test & Protect guidelines RELIGION & BELIEF A list of religions used in the census is available here.
-See note Positive health benefits for participants and potential positive mental health benefits - particularly for those experiencing social isolation during lockdown Initially there will be no changing facilities available which will require all users to attend the venue already prepared for activity they are undertaking.
-All activities will be bookable only, therefore reducing existing capacities and limiting access.
-As above
+Contact tracing protocols will be in place and customers and user groups (the lead member) will be required to collect and/or provide contact data in accordance with the Scottish Governments Test & Protect guidelines RELIGION & BELIEF A list of religions used in the census is available here.
+See note Positive health benefits for participants and potential positive mental health benefits - particularly for those experiencing social isolation during lockdown Initially changing facilities will not be available to those attending the gym and/or exercise classes.
+Customers will be required to attend the venue already prepared for the activity they are undertaking.
+All activities must be booked and paid for in advance.
+Capacities will be reduced and access may be limited.
+As above individually when considering positive or negative impacts.
+A list of religions used in the census is available here.

-^{} For reasons of brevity race is not an exhaustive list, and therefore please feel free to augment the list above where appropriate; to reflect the complexity of other racial identities.
+For reasons of brevity race is not an exhaustive list, and therefore please feel free to augment the list above where appropriate; to reflect the complexity of other racial identities.

-^{} There are too many faith groups to provide a list, therefore, please input the faith group e.g. Muslims, Buddhists, Jews, Christians, Hindus, etc. Consider the different faith groups individually when considering positive or negative impacts.
-A list of religions used in the census is available <a href="https://example.com/here-to-separat
+There are too many faith groups to provide a list, therefore, please input the faith group e.g. Muslims, Buddhists, Jews, Christians, Hindus, etc. Consider the different faith groups